This post may include affiliate links; see our disclosure policy.

 You can use a French press to froth milk!

-Method 3: How to froth milk with a whisk
+Method 3: How to Froth Milk With a Whisk

-• Heat the milk to scalding (see above).
+• Heat the milk to scalding (150°F).

 • Use a whisk to vigorously whisk it until foamy bubbles form*.